2013 Lincoln MKT Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Overall, reviewers like the MKT’s performance.
-They say that its Ecoboost engine is more powerful than many competitors’, although they don’t say much about the base engine’s acceleration.
+Overall, reviewers like the 2013 Lincoln MKT’s performance.
+They say that its Ecoboost engine is more powerful than many competitors’.
 The six-speed automatic transmission is smooth, as is the MKT’s ride, which testers write is comfortable, though not particularly sporty.
 Overall, reviewers agree the MKT isn’t an aggressive corner carver, but it’s a soothing highway cruiser that will coddle its occupants.

 - "The driving dynamics don't stand up to a BMW, but they're on par with a Lexus." -- Automobile Magazine

 - "There is still quite a bit to like here.
 Many positive attributes shine through, including a confident driving attitude, a refined ride, an available 355-hp twin-turbocharged V6 engine and cutting-edge technology." -- Edmunds

 The 2013 Lincoln MKT comes standard with a 3.7-liter V6 engine that makes 303 horsepower, up from 268 horsepower last year.
 EcoBoost trims get a turbocharged 3.5-liter V6 engine that makes 365 horsepower.
 Both are paired with a six-speed automatic transmission with paddle shifters.
 The base engine earns an EPA rating of 17/25 mpg city/highway, while the EcoBoost trim gets 16/23 mpg city/highway.